Solved: Dropbox Can't Upload Empty Folders in Chrome Error

 Step 2.
-Choose My Storage on the left menu and click Add Cloud.
+Choose My Storage on the left menu and click Add Clouds.
 Then, select Dropbox and continue to complete the authorization to make CBackup link with your Dropbox storage.

 Step 3.
-Go to Backup Tasks, and tap on New Task.
+Go to Backup, and tap on Backup PC to Public Cloud.

-✎Note: You can choose Cloud Files in this step to locate and backup data in other cloud drives to Dropbox.
+✎Note: You can locate and backup data in other cloud drives to Dropbox.
 For example, you can backup OneDrive to Dropbox effortlessly.

 Written in the end

 That's all about how to fix the Dropbox can't upload empty folders error.
 If you have solved this problem, but it reappears when uploading other folders, don't forget that you can backup folders to Dropbox with the bug-free freeware, CBackup.